11 Wildlife Organizations You Should Know

 WHAT: Hands-on medical care to mountain gorillas.

-IN DETAIL: A team of veterinarians cares for mountain gorillas - an endangered species bordering extinction.
+IN DETAIL: Gorilla Doctors is a team of veterinarians that cares for mountain gorillas - an endangered species bordering extinction.
 The doctors rescue wounded gorillas and provide healthcare for various illnesses.

 WHERE: Rwanda, Uganda and the National Republic of Congo.